 What choice do I have but to hold mine up as well?
 Appy hooks it with her own and this finally makes the demonic look fade.
 She skips back to her side of the room, smiling so witlessly, I'm not sure if I imagined the previous minute.

 But feeling the hollow of my throat, the marks don't don't lie.

 I don't end up on the Daily Prophet, not in the obituaries nor in a byline, but tomorrow's another day.
 Witchy Business's headline remains a benign 'A Bash to Bash all Bashes', and as far as any Quirkers are concerned, my visit with Albus was purely professional.

 Not everyone is convinced, but three-quarters success rate is already very high, especially since the public get so choosy about their gossip around the middle of the school year.
 I'm no stranger to swings in public opinion.
 After every disaster, I think it's my last.
 Falsely reported couples, flubbing Centaur names (who apparently read teen gossip and have very loud, stompy opinions about them), the ever unmentionable Doxy incident... the list gets worse as it goes on.

-When the second hand goes around to fifty-nine, I turn on my heel, closing the door behind me.
+When the second hand goes around to fifty-nine, I turn on my heel and go back into the common room.